danielmcgrath10/webdevhw07/status_hw08.md

 4. Is your app functionality complete?
 If not, what's missing?

-Yes, it should have everything

 5. Is your app properly deployed?
 If not, what went wrong?

-Yes, it is working

-6. If you would like the deployment for an old homework to be reconsidered, what are the links to your Inkfish submission and deployed site?

-I don't think so

 And here's a list of tasks for grading comments.
 Just leave this here:
  - Development